 Malayalees celebrate Onam with great fanfare that goes on for 10-days.
 The most import is the first day, Atham, and 10th day called Thiru Onam.

 Onam starts on Atham with Pookalam 10-days before Thiru Onam.
 The Pookalam is part of traditional Onam, and each day has its significance.
-Earthen mounds that looks like square pyramids representing Vamana and Mahabali are placed in the courtyards in front of the house.
+Earthen mounds that look like square pyramids representing Vamana and Mahabali are placed in the courtyards in front of the house.
 This is decorated beautifully with flowers, which is called Onapookalam.
-Pookalam is a flower carpet which consists of one or two differing tint of foliage pinched up into pieces to decorate the pookalam.
+Pookalam is a flower carpet which consists of one or two differing tints of foliage pinched up into pieces to decorate the pookalam.
 Highly artistic in the sense it is considered a work of art.

 Thiruvona sadya is said to be the most important activity of Thiruvonam, the most extravagant feast ever prepared by mankind.
-Each household tries to make the feast as grand as possible and because of that the level of sumptuous varies.
+Each household tries to make the feast as grand as possible and because of that, the level of sumptuous varies.
 The meal is served on plantain leaves with more than 13 side dishes as regular items.
-In some places and temples the number of side dish (curry) even goes beyond 30 for Thiruvona Sadya.
+In some places and temples, the number of side dish (curry) even goes beyond 30 for Thiruvona Sadya.
 The feast is so popular, and there is an old saying in Malayalam “Kanam Vittum Onam Unnanam, which means One should not miss Onam sadya even if he has to sell his properties.
 This is the kind of importance the people of Kerala have for Thiru Ona Sadya and Thiruvonam.

 Snake Boat Race in Aranmula